mschuchard/terraform-provider-stdlib/docs/data-sources/replace.md

 - `index` (Number) Index in the list at which to begin replacing the values.
 - `list_param` (List of String) Input list parameter for which the values will be replaced.
 - `replace_values` (List of String) Input list of values which will replace values in the list_param.

+### Optional

+- `end_index` (Number) The index in the list at which to end replacing values.
+If the difference between this and the index is greater than or equal to the length of the list of the replace_values, then the additional elements in the original list will all be zeroed (i.e. removed; see example stdlib_replace.zeroed).
+This parameter input value is only necessary for that situation as otherwise its value will be automatically deduced by the provider function.

 ### Read-Only